-Maribyrnong City Council provides a range of free waste and environmental education programs for schools and kindergartens.
+Maribyrnong City Council provides a range of free waste and environmental education programs for schools and child care facilities.

-These sessions teach students about how waste and recycling impact on the environment and how they can reduce their waste at home and at school.
+These sessions teach students about how waste and recycling impact on the environment and how we can take simple actions to help reduce waste and save precious resources.

-There are up to 30 free waste education sessions available per year.
-Once all sessions are allocated, schools will be placed on a waiting list and advised when new bookings become available.
+There are up to 20 free waste education sessions available per year.
+Once all sessions are allocated, schools can be placed on a waiting list and advised when new bookings become available.

 Sessions and Topics